AdobeDocs/analytics.en/help/technotes/terms.md

 * **Login company:** A collection of report suites used by your organization.
 Some organizations have multiple login companies that apply to different parts of their organization.
 * **Marketing channel:** A feature in Adobe Analytics that categorizes hits by how they arrived to your site.
 The logic used to categorize hits can be customized using Marketing channel processing rules.
 See [Getting started with Marketing Channels](/help/components/c-marketing-channels/c-getting-started-mchannel.md) in the Components user guide.
 * **Metric:** A component type that contains quantitative data.
 Metric values typically contain numbers, such as Page Views, Visits, and Revenue.
 A dimension is typically its counterpart.
+* **Mobile Services:** Brings together mobile marketing capabilities for mobile applications from across the Adobe Experience Cloud, letting you understand and improve user engagement with your applications.
+See [Mobile Services overview](https://experienceleague.adobe.com/docs/mobile-services/using/home.html).
 * **Multi-suite tagging:** The practice of sending the same hit to multiple report suites.
 With the introduction to virtual report suites, this practice is largely no longer necessary.
 Most multi-suite tagging efforts help accommodate a global report suite.
 * **Normalization:** A way to organize a visualization that takes all metrics and forces them to equal proportions, allowing an easier comparison of trends.
 * **Occurrences:** A type of metric that shows how many hits a dimension item was set or persisted.
 See the [Occurrences](/help/components/metrics/occurrences.md) metric in the Components user guide.